K2GQ/k2gq.github.io/netsummary.md

 - Melting snow and the first flowers blooming were noted by participants.

 #### Ham Radio Events & Auctions:
-- A recent New Providence auction was well attended, with praise for auctioneer Hillary, who efficiently handled the event.
+- A recent New Providence auction was well attended, with praise for auctioneer Hilary, who efficiently handled the event.
 - Participants noted the start of Hamfest season and referenced a club calendar (hosted on Roseland ARC's website) listing upcoming events.

 #### Equipment for Sale & Giveaway: